aaronkyle/social-development/thematic-issues/involuntary-resettlement/resettlement_compliance-evaluation-questions.md

 ### Institutional Organization for Safeguard Compliance

 * Who within your project oversees CSR efforts?
-* Who within your project oversees land aquisition?
+* Who within your project oversees land acquisition?
 * Did you engage any external agencies to assist with impact assessment?
     - If so, who were these agencies and what support did they contribute?
     - If not, who within the project was responsible for impact assessment?